 Having a 3D mammogram is similar to the process of getting a traditional 2D mammogram.
 Multiple images are taken in just seconds.
 The low-dose imaging of dense breast tissue is approved by the FDA and performed by trained technologists.
 This imaging service is currently covered by Medicare and a growing number of private insurance companies.

 Wellstar offers screening mammograms for women who initially exhibit no symptoms of breast cancer or abnormalities.
-Diagnostic mammograms are also available to evaluate a possible abnormality found on a screening mammogram or for patients with a known abnormality of the breast such as a lump, pain, skin changes or nipple discharge.
+Diagnostic mammograms are also available to evaluate a possible abnormality found on a screening mammogram or for patients with a known abnormality of the breast such as a lump, focal pain, skin changes or nipple discharge.

 Your provider may recommend a digital mammogram one week following your period, especially if your breasts feel especially tender before your period.
 You should also inform your provider and radiologist if you believe you might be pregnant.